-I am proud to be deputy chairwoman to the arts & cultural association “Kunst- & Kulturverein Brotfabrik Wien“.
+Deputy chairwoman to the arts & cultural association “Kunst- & Kulturverein Brotfabrik Wien” from 2017-2020.
 These 17.000 squaremeters of this former bread factory is home to numerous galleries, creative businesses, community arts projects, music, handcraft, a craft brewery and so much more.

 Working on this lively invites me to explore so many great projects and faces again and again.
 Feel like discovering it too?